pcda17/pcda17.github.io/index.md

 -   Learning to code takes trial and error.
 Work through weekly programming tutorials before class and continue polishing in-class coding assignments at home.

+## Assignments

-### Final Project: Critical Data Analysis
+### Final Project: Critical Data Analysis (50%)

-For your final project, you will construct a dataset drawn from two or more online sources and analyze those data in a critical essay.
-You may either present an argument about the data (e.g., describing bias in the way the data were chosen and arranged by a cultural institution) or you may use your dataset as the basis for an argument about culture (e.g., tracing a stylistic shift in a literary community).
+For your final project, you will use a dataset drawn from online sources and analyze those data in a critical essay.
+You may either present an argument about the data (e.g., describing bias in the way the data were chosen and arranged) or you may use your dataset as the basis for an argument about culture (e.g., tracing a stylistic shift in a literary community).
 You should conceive and execute your project with a specific audience in mind, such as literary scholars, newspaper readers, or policy advocates.

-Your dataset should comprise at least 200 texts or other media files, or at least 1000 metadata records.
+Your dataset should comprise at least 200 texts or other media files, or at least 2000 metadata records.
 The size of your collection should be appropriate to your technical skills and the complexity of each record.
-Rather than using a pre-existing dataset, you should extend the collection in some way.
+Rather than using an entire pre-existing dataset, you may choose to extend or limit the dataset in some way.
 This might mean curating material from multiple sources, mashing up two or more datasets, augmenting records using machine learning or natural language processing, or using a creative technique to organize messy data.

 Your final project will include the following elements:

--   Extended dataset (submitted week 9 in draft form)
+-   A description of your dataset (10%)

--   In-class presentation (week 14)
+-   In-class presentation (week 14) (10%)

--   4–5-page critical essay, including 3–4 data visualizations
+-   8-10 page critical essay, including 3–4 data visualizations (20%)

--   1-page description of your chosen research genre and intended audience, as well as a reflection on the strengths and weaknesses of your method
+-   1-page description of your chosen research genre and intended audience, as well as a reflection on the strengths and weaknesses of your method (5%)

--   Jupyter notebook containing code used for data analysis and visualization
+-   Jupyter notebook containing code used for data analysis and visualization (5%)

-### Weekly Assignments
+### Weekly Assignments (WA) (50%)

+Except when indicated, there will be required readings each week.
+The required readings will either be available online and linked below or posted on Canvas, so there are no books to buy or papers to acquire for the class.

 Assignments should be posted on Canvas before the start of class each week.